faryabib/faryabib.github.io/index.md

 ----
 <strong><span style="font-size: 1.5em; font-weight: bold; color: #0000cc; background-color: #ffffff">NEWS:</span><strong>

++ Congratulations to Gregory and the rest of the team for their interesting work, ''Differential integration of transcriptome and proteome identifies pan-cancer prognostic biomarkers'', that was just accepted to Frontiers in Genetics.
+(June 2018)

++ A preprint of the Gregory's manuscript titled ''Classes of ITD predict outcomes in patients with AML treated with FLT3 inhibitors'' is now on [bioRxiv](https://www.biorxiv.org/content/early/2018/05/14/322354).

 + Our research on the epigenetic of breast cancer will be supported by the Susan G. Komen's New Treatments for Drug-Resistant Breast Cancers funding program (April 2018).

-+ Gregory Schwartz recieved travel award to present his work at the Biology of Genomes Cold Spring Harbor Conference (April 2018).
++ Gregory recieved travel award to present his work at the Biology of Genomes Cold Spring Harbor Conference (April 2018).

-+ Yeqiao Zhou joined the lab as a PhD student.
++ Yeqiao joined the lab as a PhD student.
 Welcome Yeqiao!
 (March 2018)

 + A short video clip summarizing our AML precision prognostic project is posted at the [Penn Center for Precision Medicine](https://www.youtube.com/watch?v=vqLXfHXP98A&index=20&list=PLRGEsZTjjo8mLReT4vqHU6cc_d4hn46GV) (January 2018).

-+ Gregory Schwartz's software was highlighted at the [Penn Medicine News](https://www.pennmedicine.org/news/news-releases/2017/july/penn-center-for-precision-medicine-awards-565-000-in-second-accelerator-grants)
++ Gregory's software was highlighted at the [Penn Medicine News](https://www.pennmedicine.org/news/news-releases/2017/july/penn-center-for-precision-medicine-awards-565-000-in-second-accelerator-grants)

 + [Abramson Family Cancer Research Institute](http://www.afcri.upenn.edu/) funded our project to investigate the mechanism of epigenetic dysregulation in breast cancer.
 (November 2017)